ConMan7X/NCSFood/content/posts/1756022761047-Meat-District-Co./index.md

 ![Steak dinner in Darling Harbour](featured.jpeg)

 Steak with a Darling Harbour View!
-Perfect location to get some drinks before and some Yo Chi after, and on Saturday like we experienced to see the fireworks!
+Perfect location to get drinks before and Yo Chi after, and on Saturday like we experienced to see the fireworks!

 The service was very nice, but seemed unpolished.
 It took a while to get our reserved table, we didn’t get a drinks menu, it took a while to order our drinks.
 But the food came out very quickly!

 Out of our two steaks, we both agreed that the Medallion was much nicer, a lot more juicy and flavourful.
 The Sirloin was fattier, but not a nice fat, it was very tough and a tiny bit overcooked.
+The steak was placed on a cutting board with paper, this paper then became annoying when trying to cut the steak.

 The sides were a salad or chips, with the salad being very boring and not having enough dressing but the chips were nice.